Adrian-AlvarezMolina/Short-tutorials/README.md

 # Short-tutorials
-Brief scripts commented as guide to learn quickly and fast to work with specific software, or to do a specific task
+Brief scripts commented and guided to learn quickly and fast to work with specific software, or to do a specific task